ABC suspends Jimmy Kimmel's late-night show indefinitely over his remarks about Charlie Kirk’s death

 President Donald Trump celebrated ABC's move on the social media site Truth Social, writing: “Congratulations to ABC for finally having the courage to do what had to be done.”

+“This is a very, very serious issue right now for Disney,” Carr said on the Benny Johnson podcast.
+“We can do this the easy way or the hard way.
+These companies can find ways to take action on Kimmel or there is going to be additional work for the FCC ahead.”

-Authorities say Tyler Robinson, 22, who is charged with killing Kirk, grew up in a conservative household in southern Utah but was enmeshed in “leftist ideology.”
+Authorities say the 22-year-old grew up in a conservative household in southern Utah but was enmeshed in “leftist ideology.”
 His parents told investigators he had turned politically left and pro-LGBTQ rights in the last year.
-Utah records show he was registered as a voter, but not affiliated with either political party.
 His voter status is inactive, meaning he did not vote in two regular general elections.
 He told his transgender partner that he targeted Kirk because he “had enough of his hatred.”

 An audience was lined up outside the theater where “Jimmy Kimmel Live!” tapes when they were told Wednesday’s show was canceled.